Zephyr271828/llm-pruning/README.md

 │   ├── minitron # including shortgpt
 │   ├── shortened-llm # shortened llama
 │   └── wanda # including sparsegpt and magnitude pruning
-└── training
-    ├── fms
+├── training
-    ├── fms_fsdp
+│   ├── fms_fsdp
-    └── maxtext
+│   └── maxtext
+└── eval
 ```
-where `pruning` is the collection of the pruning methods we experimented; `training` contains the LLM training frameworks we used, and we provided options for both TPU and GPU; `jobman` is a TPU orchestration we developed to mimic the slurm system.
+where `pruning` is the collection of the pruning methods we experimented; `training` contains the LLM training frameworks we used, and we provided options for both TPU and GPU; `eval` contains the evaluation scripts to evaluate HF models.

-For an overview of the pruning methods, see [here](pruning/README.md); for usage of the training frameworks, see [here](training/README.md).

 ## TODOs
 **Pruning**